boxyhq/website/docs/jackson/sso-providers/onelogin.md

 ## Configure Application

-From your application, click **Configuration** tab on the left to configure the application.
+From your application, click the **Configuration** tab on the left to configure the application.

 You have to enter the following values in the **Application details** section: